Guillaume-prog/Corona-boundary/README.md

 ## Status

-Prject abandonned, go check out project [Boundary](https://github.com/Guillaume-prog/Boundary) to see the continuation of it.
+Project abandonned, go check out project [Boundary](https://github.com/Guillaume-prog/Boundary) to see the continuation of it.